How to write a winning business awards entry

 - Read and re-read each question, then make notes on your answer

 - Think carefully about each answer.
-Judges want to see evidence of your performance, so be specific with figures, give clear examples and use graphs or charts to complement your text where possible.
+Judges want to see evidence of your performance.
+Be specific with figures, give clear examples and use graphs or charts to complement your text

 When you start writing your winning business awards entry …